All Episodes

 This is the first time we've had all these shootings to this extent.

-Spate of violence illustrated a broader challenge for New York, which has long been one of the state's most Dangerous cities.
+State of violence illustrated a broader challenge for Newark, which has long been one of the state's most dangerous cities.

 But the long Thanksgiving weekend brought a level of gun violence Newark hadn't seen in some time.